Coterra Energy Inc.

 CTRA

-Coterra Energy is an exploration and production company operating in the crude oil and natural gas industry.
+Coterra Energy operates in the crude oil and natural gas exploration and production industry.

 Investment Opinion: Should I buy CTRA Today?